-2. Using the DR300 with the Gateway
+2. The Gateway

-The Gateway, when paired with a DR300, can be sent home with the patient for automatic wireless transmitting to the office.
-However, the Socket Software and the router must be set up and running in order for transmission to take place.
+After being paired with a recorder, the Gateway is sent home with the patient for automatic wireless transmitting to the receiving location.
+In order for transmission to take place, the Socket Software and a router must be set up and running in order for transmission to take place.